Thursday, November 24, 2011

 I gave two talks on the group's work to the Government of Canada in Ottawa in late 2010 to Industry Canada and the Canadian Intellectual Property Office (CIPO).

-Both of talks were well attended, and both audiences provided excellent comments.
+Both of talks were well attended, and both audiences provided excellent feedback and comments.

-I am grateful to leadership in the Government of Canada for facilitating the talks, particularly Mona Frendo at Industry Canada, Mary Carman and Konstantinos Georgaras at CIPO, and David Lee at Health Canada.
+I am grateful to leadership in the Government of Canada for facilitating the talks, particularly individuals in Industry Canada, CIPO, and Health Canada.

 Friday, September 17, 2010